RasenRhino/rasenrhino.github.io/content/notes/encoding.md

 date: 2025-06-03
 tags: [encoding,PL]
 ---
+this is a chatgpt chat summarised , by chatgpt for my personal reference,

+if you can understand this, ggwp

 “so utf-8 only has like 8 bits , so it can only represent 256 charecters?”